 - Accuracy.
 The translation should reflect the original language as closely as possible.

 - Clarity.
 The translation that is produced should be readable and understandable.

 - Be natural.
 The translation should read in the way that we most naturally speak.

 - Appropriate for its intended audience.
-The language used will be different if the translation is for a child verses an adult.
-Or highly educated verses poorly educated.
+The language used will differ if the translation is for a child versus an adult.
+Or highly educated versus poorly educated.

 How the translator chooses to meet these goals will have an impact on the translation produced.
-And each translator, or translation team, will have different thoughts as to the best way to accomplish these goals.
+Each translator, or translation team, will have different thoughts as to the best way to accomplish these goals.

 A second translation philosophy is called a paraphrase, or functional equivalence.
 These translations are more concerned with readability, often sacrificing a more literal reading for one that is culturally equivalent.
 The Living Bible and the Message are examples of this type of translation.

 A third philosophy is sometimes identified as mediating.
 This type of translation will try and strike a balance between the formal and functional approaches.
 The NIV and CSB are two popular translations that use this approach.

 Some Challenges in Translation

 One reason we have so many English translations of the Bible is due to some of the challenges and problems in translation.
 How these challenges are met is reflected in the translation that is produced.